andrade-fs/andrade-fs.github.io/_posts/2023-12-12-media-streamin-stack.md

 ![ALT IMAGE](../assets/img/media-streaming-stack/20231208163823.png)

-### Create new profils
+### Create new profile

-> Esto es para pode decargar contenido en español, con la calidad que nosotros marquemos.
+>This is to be able to download content in Spanish, with the quality that we mark.
-> Lo podemos ver en Settings > Profiles
+>We can see it in Settings > Profiles

 ![ALT IMAGE](../assets/img/media-streaming-stack/20231208171127.png)